 The European intergroup study of post-induction treatment of Phchromosome positive ALL (EsPhALL) reported results of the randomized open-label trial designed to evaluate the safety and long-term efficacy of discontinuous postinduction imatinib plus chemotherapy with the BFM backbone intensive treatment versus chemotherapy alone.
-162 The study enrolled 108 good-risk and 70 poor-risk patients aged 1 year to 18 years.
+The study enrolled 108 good-risk and 70 poor-risk patients aged 1 year to 18 years.
 Good-risk patients were randomized 1:1 and poor-risk patients were all assigned to receive chemotherapy plus imatinib.
 There was a trend towards improved 4-year DFS for good-risk patients who received imatinib plus chemotherapy versus those who received chemotherapy alone (72.9% vs. 61.7%; P = .24).
-In the as-treated analysis, good-risk patients who received imatinib with chemotherapy had a 4-year EFS of 75.2% versus 55.9% in patients who did not receive imatinib (P = .06).
+In the astreated analysis, good-risk patients who received imatinib with chemotherapy had a 4-year EFS of 75.2% versus 55.9% in patients who did not receive imatinib (P = .06).
 The incidence of serious adverse events was not statically different between the two groups (P = .64).
 Enrollment in this trial was stopped in 2009 following results of the COG AALL0031 study that demonstrated a benefit of continuous imatinib.
-The EsPhALL study was amended into a singlearm study to add continuous imatinib on induction day 15, with 97% of patients achieving first CR.
-163 However, the 5-year EFS and OS rates (57% and 71.8%, respectively) were similar in cohorts that received discontinuous postinduction imatinib and continuous imatinib plus chemotherapy with the BFM backbone intensive treatment.
-162,163 Additionally, a phase II trial evaluated the safety and efficacy of adding continuous dasatinib at day 15 to the intensive BFM regimen in pediatric patients with newly diagnosed Ph-positive ALL (n = 109 enrolled; age range, 1-17 years).
-The efficacy analysis included 104 patients, who all achieved CR; 15 of the patients received allogeneic HCT at first CR (CR1).
-An interim analysis showed a 3-year EFS of 66.0% (95% CI, 54.8%-75.0%) and a 3-year OS of 92.3% (95% CI, 85.2%-96.1).
+The EsPhALL study has been amended to use continuous imatinib, though data are not yet available for this trial.
+Additionally, there is an ongoing AALL1122/BMS CA 180-372 trial that is evaluating continuous dasatinib plus the intensive BFM regimen.